Kryptor uses strong, fast, and modern cryptographic algorithms.

 A keyfile is a file that is combined with or used as your password.
 Keyfiles can be randomly generated, or any type of file can be selected to act as a keyfile.

 For the best security, I recommend randomly generating keyfiles and using them alongside a strong password.
-See Generating a Keyfile for instructions.
+Please see the Generating a Keyfile section for instructions.

-If you use a keyfile and a password, you are improving your security since the keyfile is an additional secret required to generate the key encryption key.
+If you use a keyfile and a password, then you are improving your security since the keyfile is an additional secret required to derive the key encryption key.
 However, you should randomly generate keyfiles and store them appropriately to gain the most benefit (e.g. on an encrypted memory stick).

 By contrast, using a keyfile instead of a password is less secure than using a password since keyfiles have to be stored on disk, whereas passwords can be memorised.